shoaibsaikat/Django-Office-Management-BackEnd/README.md

 # Django-Office-Management-BackEnd
+A simple office management system using Django.
 Office Management System using Django Backend with REST api support using Django REST Framework.
 It can be consumed by different front-ends like Angular, React or Vue.js.

+# Features
+1. Own account management
+2. Inventory management
+3. Leave management
+4. Asset management

+# Operation
+1. To make an inventory approver account, it should have canApproveInventory permission in Profile table. (can be updated from admin panel or DB)
+2. To make an inventory distributor account, it should have canDistributeInventory permission in Profile table. (can be updated from admin panel or DB)
+3. To make a leave approver account, it should have canApproveLeave permission in Profile table. (can be updated from admin panel or DB)
+4. To make an asset manager account, it should have canManageAsset permission in Profile table. (can be updated from admin panel or DB)

 Some requirements:
 1. pip install django mysqlclient